-.2 impressed current systems are not permitted in oil cargo tanks either are permitted magnesium or magnesium alloy anodes in cargo tanks or tanks adjacent to cargo tanks;
+.2 impressed current systems are not permitted in oil cargo tanks.
+Magnesium or magnesium alloy anodes are not permitted in cargo tanks and tanks adjacent to cargo tanks;

 .3 aluminium alloy anodes are only permitted in cargo tanks and tanks adjacent to cargo tanks of ships carrying oil products in locations where the potential energy does not exceed 275 J. The height of the anode shall be measured from the bottom of the tank to the centre of the anode, and its weight shall be taken as the weight of the anode as fitted, including the fitting devices and inserts.